MadsKirkFoged/EngineeringUnits/README.md

 ## Exporting values (edge of your system)

-A good pattern is: **keep units inside your domain**, export primitive values at boundaries only.
+A good pattern is: **keep units inside your domain**, import/export primitive values at boundaries only.

 ```C#
 Speed drivingSpeed = Speed.FromKilometerPerHour(60);